matloff/qeML/vignettes/overfitting.md

 My goal was to show that:

-1. As degree increases, MAPE at first falls but later rises, confirming the "U-shape" discussed above.
+1. As degree increases, variance *always increases*.

-2. But as degree increases, variance *always* increases.
+2. As degree increases, MAPE at first falls but later rises, confirming the "U-shape" discussed above.

 Combining these two points, we can observe the battle between bias and variance in their impact on MAPE.
 At first the reduction in bias